ashishroyx/JAVA-SCRIPT/README.md

 # JAVA-SCRIPT
-It has some of my practice projects
+It has some of my practice projects basic to advance which will be posted weekly

 *CHANGE BACKGROUND COLOUR*
 =>project1.html